Kulizon/OpenX-recruitment/README.md

 ## Task 1

 To implement the tree structure I used regular javascript objects with typescript support.
-Another valid option was to create 'Node' class as well.
+Another valid option was to create 'Node' class.
 I assumed that the tree has two children at most.
 For better scalability 'leftChild' and 'rightChild' could be replaced with 'children' array.

 ### countLeaves()